lk-geimfari/awesomo/languages/PHP.md

 - PSR-7 Support: Slim supports any PSR-7 HTTP message implementation so you may inspect and manipulate HTTP message method, status, URI, headers, cookies, and body.
 - Dependency Injection: Slim supports dependency injection so you have complete control of your external tools.
 Use any Container-Interop container.

+---
+[**DesignPatternsPHP**](https://github.com/DesignPatternsPHP/DesignPatternsPHP) Collection of known design patterns and some sample codes on how to implement them in PHP.
+Every pattern has a small list of examples.

+Reasons to use DesignPatternsPHP
+- Problem with patterns is that often people do know them but don't know when to apply which.
+In this lib every patter have examples which helps to understand the mbetter.